jruels/tf-gcp/labs/install-aap/index.md

 #### Open the newly created repository in VS Code

 1. Launch a new VS Code Window.
-2. Select the Source Control Tab from the toolbar on the left
+   1. **File** -> **New Window**

-3. In the top of the VS Code window click the search bar.
+2. In the top of the VS Code window click the search bar.
-4. Type: `> clone` and choose `Git: Clone`
+3. Type: `> clone` and choose `Git: Clone`
+4. Click **Clone from GitHub**
+   1. Sign in to your GitHub account.
-5. Paste the URL to newly created Repo
+   2. Select the newly created repository.

-6. In the choose a folder dialog, select your `repos` folder.
+5. In the choose a folder dialog, on the left side menu, select your `repos` folder.
-7. Click the `select as Repository Destination` button
+6. Click the `select as Repository Destination` button.
-8. In the Visual Studio Code dialog click the `Add to Workspace` button to open the repository in VS Code
+   1. In the pop-up window click **Open**

-9. In the left Toolbar click the Explorer button.
+7. In the left Toolbar, click the Explorer button, and you will see a `README.md` file.

 #### Red Hat Developer account

-Go to the [Red Hat Developer portal](https://developers.redhat.com/about), click "Join now," and fill out the form.
+Go to the [Red Hat Developer portal](https://developers.redhat.com/about), click **Join here at no cost**, and fill out the form.

 Provide the following: